ros2/ros2_documentation/source/Tutorials/Workspace/CreatingAWorkspace.rst

 Windows doesn’t allow long paths, so ``merge-install`` will combine all the paths into the ``install`` directory.

-The cosole will return the following message:
+The console will return the following message:

 .. code-block:: bash